-The burdens of the past has been added to your bookmarks.
+The burdens of the past has been saved

 While individuals are eagerly embracing new knowledge-sharing technologies, our research suggests that outdated institutional structures continue to inhibit organizational knowledge flows.